quattor/quattor.github.com/_posts/2012-10-31-install-aquilon.md

 modified: 2013-10-25
 author: Luis Fernando Muñoz Mejías
 ---

 ## Introduction

+Aquilon is the third generation configuration datastore for Quattor (The first generation being CDB and the second being SCDB).

+It features a broker daemon which has overall ownership of the system including template compilation.
+The broker stores specifc configuration in a relational database, generating object templates on-the-fly at compile time.

+All user interaction takes place over a kerberos secured connection to the broker, which delegates sandboxes (taking the form of git repositories) when changes to pan templates are needed.

 This guide describes the process to install and have an Aquilon broker started.
 After reading this guide, you may want to continue